kolbasik/NuGetGraph/README.md

 ## Visual Studio 2017

-Visual Studio 2017 is supported right now, so you should clone this repository:
+Visual Studio 2017 is supported right now:

+* download the latest version from [releases](./releases)
-* run the NuGetGraph.VisualStudio project
+* or run the `.\build.ps1` script and after run the `.\artifacts\NuGetGraph.VisualStudio.vsix`
-* or build the solution and find the NuGetGraph.VisualStudio.vsix file
+* or open the solution and run the NuGetGraph.VisualStudio project

 TBD: https://marketplace.visualstudio.com/search?target=VS